mosesvk/_myBlog/content/blog/review-demon-slayer-2.md

 <h4 id='spoiler'>*** Spoiler Warning ***</h4>

+### Lived up to the Hype
+Following the fantastic season 1 and amazing Mugen Train arc, the Entertainment arc continues to flourish with it's detailed story telling and flowing animation.
+This season adds to the already heavy pressure the Hashira holds.
+You can feel the tension with every episode building on the last.

 ### Education vs. Learning
 Going to University was a great experience for me.
 But none of that experience was beneficial to my learning.
 Even when I extended my education through a coding bootcamp, I still didn't really "learn" anything.
 Yes I received an education, but I didn't really learn.
 "What is the difference?" you might ask.
 Well there's a huge difference.